 a.
 Up to four (4) persons selected by the Provost;

 b.
-Three (3) full-time tenured library faculty members holding the rank of Librarian, excluding participants in the Faculty Early Retirement Program, selected by the full-time Library faculty in a manner determined by them;
+Three (3) full-time tenured library faculty members holding the rank of Librarian, excluding participants in the Faculty Early Retirement Program, selected by the full-time Library faculty in a manner determined by them in accordance with Section VI.A.4 above;

 c.
-One (1) full-time permanent staff member randomly selected in accordance with Section VI.A.7. above; and from staff in the library.
+One (1) full-time permanent staff member randomly selected in accordance with Section VI.A.7. above and from staff in the library;

 d.
-One (1) full-time student selected by Associated Students, Inc.
+One (1) full-time student selected by Associated Students, Inc; and

+e.
+Director of Development for Henry Madden Library.

 3. Dean of Research and Graduate Studies; Dean of Undergraduate Studies; Dean of Continuing and Global Education; Dean of Fresno State Visalia Campus.